 One of the challenges almost every couple has coming to counseling involves conflict.
 Some couples avoid conflict and can’t communicate.
 Others will stuff the issues down until they can’t take it anymore and one of them blows.
 Finally other couples seem to have volatile conflict all the time.
 Whatever situation you might find yourselves in the result is always the same.
 Couples feel alienated, alone, defensive, and often times defeated or hopeless.
 Many times couples feel embarrassed or ashamed that they can’t seem to work this out on their own and that keeps them from asking for help.
 They look around at other relationships and wonder “Why can’t we be like that?”
 Here’s an important piece of information for you: EVEN THE HEALTHIEST OF COUPLES ARGUE!
-At The Care Center you won’t learn how to never have conflict.
+At The Care Center, during couples therapy you won’t learn how to never have conflict.
 What you will learn is how to effectively resolve those conflicts that can be resolved.
 There are some conflicts, however, that won’t have specific solutions.
 What happens if you have different ideas about parenting, finances, or other important life issues?
 We will work together to keep those from becoming threatening to the underlying foundation of your relationship, in other words, your friendship.

 Relationships are shaken to the core any time an affair is uncovered.
 Most couples coming in have the same questions.
 Those questions include: